5 dead, nearly 200 sickened in romaine lettuce outbreak

 In an update Friday on the nation’s largest E. coli outbreak in a decade, health officials said 25 more cases have been added, raising the total number of illnesses to 197 in 35 states.
 At least 89 people were hospitalized.

 Previously one death had been reported, in California.
-On Friday, health officials said they had learned of four more — in California, Arkansas, Minnesota and New York.
+On Friday, health officials said they had learned of four more — one in Arkansas, one in New York, and two in Minnesota.

 Most Read Business Stories

-Note: This story has been corrected to show that the state with two deaths was Minnesota, not California.